MEET KELLY & SHAWN

 Founders & Friends, Shawn Nocher (left) & Kelly Gill (right)

 Sadly, and especially as a result of the specific Fentanyl crisis, the worst outcome occurs and someone loses their child.
 This was the tragic case with Kelly who lost her beautiful son Randy in March of 2019.

 One mother lost her son.

 One thing remained the same.
-These young men were loved through their addiction.
-In spite of the ugliness of the disease and the way it morphs an addict into the worst possible version of their self, both Jamie and Randy, were and are loved for who they were underneath this illness—creative, funny, generous young men with endless potential.
+These young men were loved through their illness.
+In spite of the ugliness of the disease and the way it morphs an addicted individual into the worst possible version of themself, both Jamie and Randy, were and are loved for who they were underneath this illness—creative, funny, generous young men with endless potential.

 Kelly & her son, Randy (1978—2019)

-They are both clear that they don’t have a magic panacea that will lead an addict into recovery, but they do know that hope lies in our ability to love our addict while at the same time not get in the way of their recovery.
+There is no magic panacea that will lead someone with substance use disorder into recovery, but hope lies in our ability to love our addicted child while at the same time not getting in the way of their recovery.

 Shawn & her son, Jamie (in recovery)

-Out of their pain has arisen the creation of the non-profit foundation, Love In the Trenches (LITT), a support group for parents of addicts who are suffering the collateral damage of their child’s addiction.
+Out of their pain has arisen the creation of the nonprofit, Love In The Trenches (LITT™), a support group for parents who are suffering the collateral damage of their child’s addiction.